 This week The United Nations adopted a set of 17 Global Goals which aim to end extreme poverty, tackle climate change and address a number of other major global challenges.
 These issues are cross cutting and will require partnerships, energy, and active participation from all sectors of society, exactly why we need to see more examples of bankers and activists working feverishly towards the same end-goal.

-That’s why The B Team has called for a business plan to meet the Global Goals, one that will spur the types of partnerships needed to achieve them, and also provide a way for businesses to integrate them into the .
+That's why The B Team has called for a business plan to meet the Global Goals, one that will spur the types of partnerships needed to achieve them, and also provide a way for businesses to integrate them into their models.

 To read the full blog post click here.